subaquatic-pierre/linux-tools/README.md

     /etc/password
     /etc/shadow

-- the password folder contains all user info
+- The password folder contains all user info
-- the shadow folder contains password information of users
+- The shadow folder contains password information of users

-##### Swithing user
+##### Switching user

     su username

-- exclude the username if you wish to swith to root user
+- Exclude the username if you wish to switch to root user

 ##### Add new user

     sudo adduser username

-- this command as a script for the useradd command
+- This command is a script for the useradd command

 ##### Delete user